 Traditionally, pemmican is made by cutting lean meat into strips and drying it out over a slow fire or in the sun – today you’d use a dehydrator – until the meat was hard and brittle.

-The dried meat and berries are then ground into a fine powder and mixed with rendered fat (tallow) and wrapped in plastic cling-wrap (the Native Americans used rawhide bags) and left at room temperature to cool and harden.
+The dried meat and berries are then ground into a fine powder mixed with rendered fat (tallow) wrapped in plastic cling wrap (the Native Americans used rawhide bags) and left at room temperature to cool and harden.

 The cool part about pemmican is that there’s no official recipe for it.
 There’s no hard and fast way to make it, so you can experiment a bit.